Essential Cyber Security Practices for Small and Medium-Sized Businesses

 1. Employee Training and Awareness

-Humans are also the most common causes of cyber-attacks.
+Humans are also the most common cause of cyber-attacks.
 Frequent training on ways to identify phishing emails, strong passwords, and secure ways of browsing can greatly minimize risks.
 The establishment of a culture of cyber awareness makes all the team members play a part in defending the business.

 2. Strong Password Policies and Multi-Factor Authentication (MFA)